-Ability to work varied hours including nights, weekends and holidays.
+Ability to work varied hours including some nights, weekends and holidays.

-Must have a car, be able to drive and maintain a valid driver’s license, and travel as needed on a regular basis.
+Must have a car and be able to drive and maintain a valid driver’s license, and travel as needed on a regular basis.

 United for Respect is an Equal Employment Opportunity employer and actively recruits people of color, women, individuals with disabilities, and members of the LGBTQ community.
 United for Respect provides equal employment opportunities to all employees and applicants for employment and prohibits discrimination and harassment of any type without regard to race, color, religion, age, sex, national origin, disability status, genetics, protected veteran status, sexual orientation, gender identity or expression, or any other characteristic protected by federal, state or local laws.
 This policy applies to all terms and conditions of employment, including recruiting, hiring, placement, promotion, termination, layoff, recall, transfer, leaves of absence, compensation and training.